-How the Medical Plans Compare Plan Type Indemnity Plan Health Maintenance Organization (HMO) Choice of provider See any provider Provider must be part of HMO's network PCP/referrals needed No Yes What you pay out-of-pocket You pay an annual deductible, then the plan generally pays 80% each time you need care (you pay the remaining balance) No deductible; you pay a copay, then the plan pays the remaining balance
+How the Medical Plans Compare Plan Type Preferred Provider Organization (PPO) Health Maintenance Organization (HMO) Choice of provider See any provider, in-network or out-of-network; you generally pay more for out-of-network care Provider must be part of HMO's network PCP/referrals No needed Yes What you pay out-of-pocket You pay an annual deductible, then the plan generally pays 80% each time you need care (you pay the remaining balance).
+You pay more if seeing an out-of-network provider No deductible; you pay a copay, then the plan pays the remaining balance

 Refer to the Health Plan Comparison Chart on page 8 for a side-by-side comparison of the plan's key features.
-If you have a specific question, you can always call the insurance carrier; contact information is on page 21.
+If you have a specific question, you can always call the insurance carrier; contact information is on page 22.